Business Deposit Account Agreement

 5. Claims.
 In response to any garnishment, attachment, restraining order, injunction, levy, citation to discover assets, judgment, reclamation, other order of court or other legal process (“Claim(s)”), we have the right to place a hold on, remove from your account(s) and/or remit to the designated third-party(ies) any amount on deposit in your account(s) as set forth in and required by such Claim(s).
 In addition, we may charge against your account(s) any fee authorized by law in connection with the Claim(s) or as otherwise set forth in the Fee Schedule.

 6. Expenses.
-You agree to be liable to us for any loss, cost or expense that we incur as a result of any dispute, attachment, garnishment, levy or subpoena of records involving your account, including reasonable attorneys’ fees whether incurred at trial, on any appeal therefrom or otherwise, to the extent permitted by law.
-You authorize us to deduct such loss, cost or expense from your account without prior notice to you.
+You agree to be liable to us for any loss, cost or expense that we incur as a result of any dispute, attachment, garnishment, levy or subpoena of records involving your account, including reasonable attorneys’ fees to the extent permitted by law, and you authorize us to deduct such loss, cost or expense from your account without prior notice to you.
+This obligation includes disputes between yourself and us involving the account and situations where we become involved in disputes between you and an authorized signer, another joint owner, or a third-party claiming an interest in the account.
+It also includes situations where you, an authorized signer, another joint owner, or a third-party takes action with respect to the account that causes us, in good faith, to seek the advice of counsel, whether or not we actually become involved in a dispute.

 7. Dormant/Inactive Accounts.
-You understand that if your account is dormant or inactive, you may be charged the fee specified in the Fee Schedule and we may stop paying interest to the extent permitted by law and your account balance may be escheated (that is, turned over to the state) in accordance with state law.
+You understand that if your account is dormant or inactive, you may be charged the fee specified in the Fee Schedule and we may stop paying interest to the extent permitted by law.
+Your account balance may be escheated (that is, turned over to the state) in accordance with state law.
 If your account balance is escheated, you agree that we are relieved of all responsibility for the balance escheated.

 8. Escrow, Trust, Fiduciary and Custodial Accounts.
 When your account is set up as an escrow, trust, fiduciary or custodial account, it is your sole responsibility to determine the legal effects of opening and maintaining an account of this nature.
 We have no obligation to act as trustee or to inquire into your powers or responsibilities over this account.
 We reserve the right to require the documentation necessary under applicable law to establish, maintain, manage, and close this account.
 There may be additional terms and conditions that apply to this account that are governed by a separate agreement.